Richard Hourican |

 A Party Wall Award is agreed

-Once the Award is served and any relevant appeal period has passed, the notifiable works can usually proceed in accordance with the Award.
+Once the relevant notice, consent or Award process is in place, the notifiable works can usually proceed in accordance with the Party Wall Act procedure and the terms of any Award.

 What is a party wall?